shendrix07/sunmoontide/README.md

 2. Move the NOAA annual text file into the root directory of the package.
 Rename the NOAA file to a filename that contains no spaces - I will call it `your_filename` here.
 It doesn’t need to have a file extension, though \*.txt can be handy if you want to easily click open the file and look at it yourself.

-3. With your virtual environment activated, get a terminal open in the package root directory.
+3. With your virtual environment activated, get a terminal/command prompt in the package root directory.
 You are in the right place if `ls` shows you a directory named `sunmoontide` and a file called `your_filename` (or whatever you named it), plus a few other files like `README.md` and `matplotlibrc`.
 Now tell python to run `sunmoontide your_filename`:

    `$ python sunmoontide your_filename`

-   Or depending on your defaults:

-   `$ python3 sunmoontide your_filename`

 4. Output will update you on the progress of the program.
-It can take a few minutes to run, mostly spend drawing the month pages in matplotlib.
+It can take a few minutes to run, mostly spend drawing the plot-heavy pages in matplotlib.
 When complete, your PDF calendar will appear in the current working directory.
 It will be named `SunMoonTide_{year}_{NOAA station ID}.pdf`.

 --------
 ### Adapting to other input file formats: